Marcus Whitman: Missionary

 In 1835, Whitman traveled with the missionary Samuel Parker to present-day northwestern Montana and northern Idaho, to minister to bands of the Flathead and Nez Perce nations.
 During this journey, he treated several fur trappers during an outbreak of cholera.
 At the end of their stay, he promised the Nez Perce that he would return with other missionaries and teachers to live with them.

 Parker and Whitman were present for the 1835 Rocky Mountain Rendezvous.

 Marriage and family

 In 1836, Whitman married Narcissa Prentiss, a teacher of physics and chemistry.
 She had also been eager to travel west as a missionary, but she had been unable to do so as a single woman.
-They had one daughter, Alice Clarissa, born On March 14, 1837, the first Anglo-American child born in Oregon Country.
-She was named after her grandmothers.
-She drowned in the Walla Walla River at age two.
+Their only daughter, Alice Clarissa, born on March 14, 1837, was the first Anglo-American child born in Oregon Country.
+She was named after her grandmothers but drowned in the Walla Walla River at age two.

 As settlers came in increasing numbers, the Whitmans took in eleven orphaned children, including the adoption of the Sager orphans.
 They also established a kind of boarding school for settlers' children at their mission.